 Not many people leave a company, but plenty of people move between teams and projects so that they do not get bored and get trapped by routine.
 If you are performing at the next level, you will get promoted.

 L1: Data Center Technician I (the entry-level role)

-L2: Does not exist any longer since Software Engineer I was canceled in roundabout 2008.
+L2: Does not exist any longer since Software Engineer I was cancelled in roundabout 2008.

 L3: Software Engineer II

 L4: Software Engineer III

 TL11: Senior Google Fellow (added in 2013)